JIC Hydraulic Fittings : A Complete Guide

 7. What does JIC mean in hydraulic fittings?

-JIC stands for Joint Industry Council (JIC), which is responsible for standardizing 37ยฐ flare fitting widely used in hydraulic and fluid delivery systems.
+JIC full name is Joint Industry Council (JIC). it is a standardizing 37° flare fitting and used in industrial and mobile hydraulic systems.

-The 37ยฐ flare design can form a strong metal to metal seal, providing excellent reliability in high-pressure hydraulic systems.
-This design is easy to assemble and disassemble without damaging the sealing surface.
-No need to use Teflon tape or pipe thread sealant.
-Therefore, JIC connectors are an ideal choice for preventing leaks and can be used in high-pressure applications.
+The 37° flare makes a reliable metal-to-metal seal for high-pressure hydraulic systems.
+This design makes it easy to assemble and disconnect without damaging the sealing surface.
+It does not need for Teflon tape or hose thread sealant, is ideal for preventing leaks and can be used in high-pressure applications.

-There are various types of JIC hydraulic fittings, including straight pipes, 45 ยฐ and 90 ยฐ elbows, tees, bulkhead fittings, swivel fittings, and adapters with other thread types such as NPT or BSP.
+There are many types of JIC hydraulic fittings, including straight pipes, 45 ° and 90 ° elbows, tees, bulkhead fittings, swivel fittings, and adapters with other thread types such as NPT or BSP.
 The rich variety of products ensures its compatibility with various hydraulic and fluid power systems.

 • JIC x BSPP Male Connector w ED Seal (M x M)